fisodd/www-fisodd-com/content/post/right-place.rst

-One of the few constants through all of these transformations has been the value of those who are willing to provide clear and steadfast advice in spite of pressure to go along and accept the current trends.
+One of the few constants through all of these transformations has been the value of those who are willing to provide clear and steadfast advice in spite of pressure to just ride the current trends.
 Management may not immediately appreciate the push-back, but executive decisions will only be as good as the information available at the time, and if key people are afraid to speak up